 Another advantage of the BDD framework is that it is easier to translate into automated tests, is very reusable and supportive of parameterization.
 For instance, “example tables” make it easy to run the same scenario with different combinations of inputs.
 BDD framework is also very adaptable, and can easily be modified as features are developed.

-Managing your BDD requirements using PractiTest will allow you to get end-to-end coverage for your user stories.
-PractiTest has you covered, from requirements, then connected to relevant tests and runs, followed by issues reporting (in case such arises) and all the way to reporting results via real time updating dashboards.
+Managing your BDD requirements using PractiTest will provide you with end-to-end coverage for your user stories.
+PractiTest has you covered, from requirements to relevant tests and runs, followed by issues reporting (in case such need arises) and all the way to reporting results via real-time dashboards.

-By combining manual, automation and exploratory testing within PractiTest, you get a comprehensive picture of your testing status.
-Ensure that you are providing your stakeholders the right information at the right time, so they can make smarter project and product decisions.
-We’ll proceed to walk you through the process while giving some BDD test examples.
+Combining manual, automation, exploratory and BDD testing within PractiTest gives you a comprehensive picture of your testing status.
+Give your stakeholders the right information at the right time, so they can make smarter project and product decisions.
+We’ll walk you through the process while giving some BDD test examples.

 BDD scenario examples from user stories in PractiTest

-The next step in our BDD test case example, is to create a test for the requirement.
+The next step in our BDD test example is to create a test for the requirement.
 To create a related test, go to the 'Traceability' tab in the new requirement and create a new test for the requirement.
-Notice that it is possible to connect the requirement with an existing test from the test library as well.
+Notice that it is possible to connect the requirement with an existing test from the test library, as well.

-The new test created will be linked to the requirement throughout PractiTest, which will make tracking the user story status clear, simple and reportable.
-The new Test just created will have the same title and full description as it’s originating Requirement.
+The new test will be linked to the requirement throughout PractiTest, which will make tracking the user story status clear, simple and reportable.
+The new Test will have the same title and full description as its originating Requirement.

 The next phase is to change the test type to BDD and add the scenario/scenario outline.

-Once the test is ready add it to an existing Test Run (of course a new Test Run can be created as well).
-And proceed to Run.
+Once the test is ready add it to an existing Test Run (of course, a new Test Set can be created, as well) and proceed to Run.

-The status of my Test can also be seen in the Test Library as well.
-(Note: with PractiTest, if any one step is marked as “Fail” the entire test status will be flagged as “Failed”).
+The status of your Test can also be seen in the Test Library, as well.
+(Note: with PractiTest, if any one step is marked as “Fail”, the entire test status will be flagged as “Failed”).

 Exporting and Viewing Results

-The Test results can be exported in the Reports section and you can also create a useful Dashboard representation of your BDD Testing Results.
+The Test results can be visualized in the Reports section.
+You can also create a useful Dashboard representation of your BDD Testing Results.
 The Scenario/Scenario Outline field in the test module will be available for dashboards and reports in a future update.